syne-tune/syne-tune/docs/source/faq.rst

 Why should I use Syne Tune?
 ===========================

-HPO is an important problem since many years, with a healthy number of commercial and open source tools available.
+Hyperparameter Optimization (HPO) has been an important problem for many years, and a variety of commercial and open-source tools are available to help practitioners run HPO efficiently.
 Notable examples for open source tools are `Ray Tune <https://docs.ray.io/en/latest/tune/index.html>`__ and `Optuna <https://optuna.readthedocs.io/en/stable/>`__.
 Here are some reasons why you may prefer Syne Tune over these alternatives: